fra-malagisi/htmx-elysia-test/README.md

 This project was created using `bun init` in bun v1.0.4.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

-This has been created to have a fun with bun and htmx.
+This repo has been created to have a fun with bun and htmx.

 I hope can help someone :)